mojodna/heroku-buildpack-cairo/README.md

   XML:           no (disabled, use --enable-xml to enable)
   Skia:          no (disabled, use --enable-skia to enable)
   Xlib:          yes
-  Xlib Xrender:  no (requires  http://freedesktop.org/Software/xlibs)
+  Xlib Xrender:  yes
   Qt:            no (disabled, use --enable-qt to enable)
   Quartz:        no (requires CoreGraphics framework)
   Quartz-image:  no (disabled, use --enable-quartz-image to enable)
-  XCB:           no (requires xcb >= 1.6 xcb-render >= 1.6 http://xcb.freedesktop.org)
+  XCB:           yes
   Win32:         no (requires a Win32 platform)
   OS2:           no (disabled, use --enable-os2 to enable)
   CairoScript:   yes